Marek324/IJC-proj1/README.md

 # Last 10 primes / Comment eraser

 Project was assigned in my C programming language course at FIT BUT.
 First part of the assignment was to make a program that prints out last 10 prime numbers before 666000000.
 Second part was to create a program that deletes C type comments from input.
+Final evaluation: 15/15

 ## Last 10 primes